 On the new fourth level, which is an exposed deck, 42,000m2 of Deckshield ES was used to create a seamless, hardwearing and easy to clean surface.
 This system was chosen as it would maintain an effective finish for the long term despite facing a long list of challenges, such as constant movement of vehicles, spillages of automotive oils and long periods of exposure to high levels of UV radiation.

-Flowcrete Middle East materials were specified thanks to its history of successfully creating high performance surfaces within large-scale car parks.
+Flowcrete in the Middle East materials were specified thanks to its history of successfully creating high performance surfaces within large-scale car parks.
 The resin flooring specialist’s proven track record of minimising disruption during the refurbishment process was crucial for the project, a proficiency that was previously demonstrated during a 500,000m2 car park refurbishment at the Dubai Mall.
 To achieve this at the MOE, the flooring project was divided into two phases to allow the car park to remain functional during the renovation.